-Global design firm Stantec is strengthening its New Zealand and Australia-based capabilities with the planned acquisition of Wellington, New Zealand-based consulting transportation engineering firm, Traffic Design Group (TDG).
+Global design firm Stantec has strengthened its New Zealand and Australia-based capabilities with the acquisition of Wellington, New Zealand-based consulting transportation engineering firm, Traffic Design Group (TDG).
 With more than 80 team members, TDG has offices located in markets throughout New Zealand, including Auckland, Tauranga, Hamilton, Napier, Wellington, Nelson, and Christchurch.
 The firm also has an office in Sydney, Australia.
-The transaction is expected to close April 1.

 “The addition of TDG creates one of the largest transportation practices available to locally support communities in New Zealand and Australia,” said Mark Bruzzone, Stantec Australia/New Zealand managing director.
 “TDG and its talented team members have a deeply respected local legacy and serve as a great complement to our existing teams.”

 With more than 40 years of service supporting communities, TDG holds extensive experience in traffic engineering, transportation planning, development assessment, pedestrian access and mobility, geometric design, master planning, and road safety.
 The firm’s project experience also spans large and small developments, in both the public and private sectors.

 “Importantly for Stantec and our clients, the acquisition of TDG provides additional local leadership that remain empowered to drive and grow the business locally, while leveraging Stantec’s worldwide strengths,” said Gavin O’Connor, Stantec New Zealand general manager.
 “Stantec also recognizes that the TDG organization has much to offer our global operations in terms of expertise, best practice and creativity.”